Ford EcoBoost engine: Applications

-2.0 L "Twin-scroll" (2015–)
+2.0 L "Twin-Scroll" (2015–)

 A redesigned 2.0 L EcoBoost four-cylinder was introduced with the second-generation Ford Edge, followed by the 2017 Ford Escape in spring 2016.
-It features a higher compression ratio than its predecessor (10.1:1 vs 9.3:1) along with twin-scroll turbocharger and fuel and oil systems upgrades.
-This new engine will deliver more low-end torque than its predecessor and all-wheel drive will be available in this configuration.
-It is also expected to tow 3,500 lb in the redesigned Edge and 2017 Escape.
+It is built in Cleveland, Ohio and Valencia, Spain.
+It features a higher compression ratio than its predecessor (10.1:1 vs 9.3:1), with the exception of the Maverick, along with a twin-scroll turbocharger and fuel and oil systems upgrades, as well as a redesigned block and cylinder head.
+This new engine will deliver more low-end torque than its predecessor.
+It is expected to tow 3,500 lb in the redesigned Edge and 2017+ Escape and up to 4,000 lb (1,800 kg) in the Ford Maverick when properly equipped.
+This generation of the 2.0 L EcoBoost uses direct fuel injection only.

+For the 2020 model year, the engine block was updated to use drilled cylinder coolant passages instead of a slit between the cylinders.
+This largely corrected remaining coolant intrusion issues for the engine.